rina-sas/sqlite-installation/README.md

-# writing sample for sqlite-installation
+# Writing sample for sqlite-installation